 Breast Cancer Screenings

 Breast cancer occurs when abnormal cells grow in one or both breasts.
-Breast cancer is the second deadliest cancer in women, but has a 98 percent survival rate when detected early.
+Breast cancer is the second deadliest cancer in women, but has an over 90 percent survival rate when detected early.

 Breast cancer screenings are important for all women because they can help find breast cancer early.
 And they can have a big impact, since one in eight women will be diagnosed with breast cancer in her lifetime.
 The best news: Getting the screening takes only around 20 minutes!